District attorney lays out case in decision to not charge officer in Scott shooting

 According to the report released today, three days after the shooting Williams admitted that she did not see the shooting and that she was actually sitting on the couch watching television with the volume up loud at the time the shooting happened.
 She reportedly told officers that she did not see a book when she came outside to the scene of the shooting after the fact.

-The report cited a handful of other examples in which eyewitnesses made similar statements to police or media that were either found to be inconsistent with facts or recanted by the witness.
+The report cited a handful of other examples in which eyewitnesses made similar statements to police or media that were either found to be inconsistent with proven facts or recanted by the witness.

 This part of the report concludes with a statement that after 63 agents from across the state spent 2,300 hours on their investigation, the SBI found no evidence that there was a book on scene or that any evidence, such as a gun, was planted.